JennerPalacios/SimpleSpoofNinja/README.md

 Optional: you can install <b>PM2</b> in order to have it running in the background (instructions below)

 # PM2:
-PM2 allows you to run processes/scripts in the background, you can access PM2 from anywhere, but for a process/script to first start the command needs to be run from the folder where the files are.
+PM2 allows you to run processes/scripts in the background, you can access PM2 from anywhere, <br />
+but for a process/script to first start the command needs to be run from the folder where the files are.

 ### To install PM2: